 In February 2009, Tom Vilsack, Secretary of Agriculture, launched The People's Garden initiative on the 200th birthday of Abraham Lincoln, who created the Department in 1862.
 He referred to it as "The People's Department."
 The purpose of The People's Garden was to help USDA employees create community gardens and encourage sustainable practices that benefit the environment.
 As of 2017, over 1,200 People's Gardens were in existence, providing educational resources and giving people the opportunity to grow their own food.

-In 2011, First Lady Michelle Obama, along with Secretary of Agriculture Tom Vilsack and Surgeon General Dr. Regina Benjamin, unveiled the new food guide for a healthy diet known as MyPlate.
-Replacing the MyPyramid, the nutrition plate provides a visual display of an individual's plate sectioned into four parts: grains, protein, fruits, and vegetables, with half of the plate being fruits and veggies.
+In 2011, First Lady Michelle Obama, along with Secretary of Agriculture Tom Vilsack, and Surgeon General Dr. Regina Benjamin, unveiled the new food guide for a healthy diet known as MyPlate.
+Replacing MyPyramid, the MyPlate provided a visual display of an individual's plate sectioned into four parts: grains, protein, fruits, and vegetables, with half of the plate being fruits and veggetables.
 A separate circle represents dairy products.

-To read Michelle Obama's remarks on the MyPlate announcement, go to the following website: Remarks by the First Lady at Food Icon Announcement.
-To explore the MyPlate initiative please visit--MyPlate.gov
+To read Michelle Obama's remarks on the MyPlate announcement, go to the following website: Remarks by the First Lady at MyPlate Icon Announcement.

-What underlying factors contributed to the development of these programs?
+- What underlying factors may have contributed to the revision of MyPyramid to MyPlate?